 Every now and then, it’s a surprise one of the kids left, like something from the backyard, or a forgotten tuna sandwich.
 But the kids aren’t always to blame, and sometimes, multiple factors may be at play.
 It may be the same funny smell that was coming from your washing machine before you ran the special cleaner through it.
 It’s bedding that wasn’t completely dry before you put it away, the blankets that didn’t get aired out quite enough, or the coat the dog rubbed against when he was wet.
 Maybe something leaked out of a bottle.
 And don’t forget, the plastic coating on those rickety wire closet organizers can get sticky and smelly sometimes, too.

-A closet purge is often the first step, but sometimes you can take everything out and do what needs to be done with it, and it still might not be completely roses in there.
+A closet purge is often the first step on how to get rid of the mildew smell in closets, but sometimes you can take everything out and do what needs to be done with it, and it still might not be completely roses in there.
 Wood and plaster can absorb smells, and then impart them to porous items like clothes, food, or paper packaging.
 Worse, the mustiness may be coming from the other side of the wall, ceiling, or floor.
 So, how do you keep clothes from smelling musty in a closet that smells like shoes?
 When you empty your closet out, look for stains, cracks, or mold.
 These can be signs of problems with the roof, plumbing, crawl space sealing, or other serious structural issues that should be addressed as soon as possible.
 These problems can have a disastrous effect on your home.

 Setting Up a Fresh, Organized Closet